| Home | Research | Other Projects/Interests | Teaching |

 I am also interested in adapting tools from classical elliptic theory to degenerate elliptic PDEs.
 The Maximum Principle, the Hopf Lemma, and the standard machinery of elliptic regularity either fail outright or become vastly more complex in this case.
 Consequently, far less is known about the qualitative and quantitative properties of solutions to such problems.
 Insights from transonic gas dynamics suggest that stability and smoothness can’t be expected generally.

-You can access a pre-print of my first published paper, Broadening Global Families of Anti-Plane Shear Equilibria, on the arXiv or through my Researchgate account.
-In this work, families of equilibrium solutions are constructed for several classes of materials.
+In my research article titled Broadening Global Families of Anti-Plane Shear Equilibria, families of equilibrium solutions are constructed for several classes of materials.
 One class is shown to exhibit broadening.
 This is characterized by displacements which become increasingly wide and flat.
-Numerics predict related behavior for internal solitary water waves, but it remains a challenging open question to rigourously verifiy their existence.
+Numerical simulations predict related behavior for internal solitary water waves, but it remains a challenging open question to rigourously verifiy their existence.
 Another class of materials are shown to generate solutions that lose ellipticity; a phenomena that is that is intimately linked to shock formation.

 I also conducted follow-up research to help shed light on the consequences of degenerate ellipticity in the governing equations of anti-plane shear.
 Singularities are shown to develop as the strain reaches a critical state and ellipticity is lost.
 Degenerate elliptic PDEs, and more generally mixed elliptic-hyperbolic equations, continue to present serious mathematical challenges for many physically relevant problems.

-- Demirdjian, Reuben, Thomas Hogancamp, and Daniel Gunlycke.
-An Efficient Decomposition of the Carleman Linearized Burgers’ Equation, arXiv preprint arXiv:2505.00285 (2025)
+- Reuben Demirdjian, Thomas Hogancamp, and Daniel Gunlycke.
+An Efficient Decomposition of the Carleman Linearized Burgers’ Equation, Physical Review A, 113(3):032408, 2026

 - T. Hogancamp, Broadening global families of anti-plane shear equilibria, SIAM Journal on Mathematical Analysis, 53 (2021), pp. 5853–5879